 This Is How Many Calories A Week You Should Eat For Weight Loss

-Losing weight without taking calorie consumption into consideration is like driving a car without pressing on the gas pedal — you aren't going to get anywhere.
-So while we do recommend watching your sodium intake, choosing healthy fats, and spending some time in the gym, shedding those pesky pounds always comes back to calories, but how do you know how many calories to eat to lose weight?
+Losing weight without taking calorie consumption into consideration is like driving a car without pressing on the gas pedal: you aren't going to get anywhere.
+Shedding those pesky pounds always comes back to calories, but how do you know how many calories to eat to lose weight?
 The answer will depend on the person.

 To lower the number on the scale, you've got to take in less than usual.
 But just because this seems like a simple formula doesn't mean it's an easy one to follow.
 Weight loss results can be thwarted by cutting too much in the calorie department, cutting too little, or simply not cutting in the right places.
-That's why we talked to Jim White, R.D., ACSM, and owner of Jim White Fitness Nutrition Studios to clear things up.
-But if you’re having a hard time sticking to his calorie recommendations, look into some of the 30 Reasons Why You’re Always Hungry for help.
+That's why we talked to Jim White, RD, ACSM, and owner of Jim White Fitness Nutrition Studios to clear things up.

 But that doesn't mean you should be chugging sodas and eating brownies on the reg as long as you fall under this calorie ceiling.
-All calories are not made equal, and a study in JAMA found that people who ate a low-fat diet lost more weight than those who ate the same calories on a high-fat diet.
-So read up on the 20 Healthy Fats To Make You Thin and make sure the calories you consume aren't just adding up to your weekly goal, but doing your body favors in other ways.
+All calories are not made equal, and a study in JAMA found that people who ate a low-carb diet lost more weight than those who ate the same calories on a low-fat diet.
+So consider eating more healthy fats and make sure the calories you consume aren't just adding up to your weekly goal, but doing your body favors in other ways.